 Your regular laundry detergent works well for washing every type of mattress protector fabric except down-filled protectors.
 For down-filled protectors, you'll need to use a down cleaner like Granger's Down Wash or Nikwax Down Wash.
 These products are formulated to remove soil and odor while protecting the moisture-repellent qualities of the feathers.
 If you do not have down wash available, use a gentle and low-sudsing detergent.
 Harsher detergents can strip the feathers of their natural oils.

-Do not use chlorine bleach or dry clean a waterproof mattress protector.
+Do not use chlorine bleach or dry clean a waterproof mattress protector like the cooling mattress protector from Brooklyn Bedding.
 The chemicals can damage the waterproof quality of the protector.

 Select the Water Temperature and Washer Cycle